drakonstein/cephbot/README.md

 The server this is running on needs to have ceph installed (for bash scripts in the scripts/ directory and the rados python library) and needs to be able to communicate with the mons, but otherwise does not require any other cluster integrations.

 Cephbot is now capable of communicating with multiple clusters in one instance.
-CEPH_CLUSTER_IDS is in the format of "cluster1: alias1 alias2 alias3, cluster2: alias1 alias2, cluster3: ...".
-For CEPH_CONF and CEPH_KEYRING you can use CLUSTER as a literal string in the variable that will be replaced by the cluster name specified in CEPH_CLUSTER_IDS.
+It will iterate through all environment variables that start with "CEPH_CLUSTER_".
+The value of the variables should be in the format "cluster: alias1 alias2 alias3".
+For CEPH_CONF and CEPH_KEYRING you can use CLUSTER as a literal string in the variable that will be replaced by the cluster name specified in CEPH_CLUSTER variables.
 If you are not running this in kubernetes, I would run it in a screen with the environment variables set up.
 Each instance can be configured for 1 or all of your clusters.

 ## Execution
 Update the .env files with your values.
 Then execute the following: